TommasoTarchi/Foundations_of_HPC-FinalProject/exercise2/README.md

 In the second part (very similar for all `job.sh` files) we (in order):
 1. load the needed modules: the architecture of the target machine (AMD for EPYC nodes and Intel for THIN nodes), MKL and openBLAS libraries
 2. export the path for the BLIS library (**NOTE:** this has to be changed according to your own installation of the library)
-3. compile `gemm.c` in the current directory for all libraries and for both single and double point precision, passing the current directory as the one in which we want the CSV files to be saved
+3. compile `gemm.c` saving the executables in the current directory for all libraries and for both single and double point precision, passing the current directory as the one in which we want the CSV files to be saved

 Again for example `cores_w_close_cores/job.sh` (the messages printed to screen via `echo` are there only to make `summary.out` readable):